-At 31 December 2019, the Group entered into a factoring loan agreement (the "Agreement") and transferred certain trade and bills receivables (the "Transferred Trade Receivables") to an independent financing company for financing.
+At 31 December 2020, the Group entered into a factoring loan agreement (the "Agreement") and transferred certain trade and bills receivables (the "Transferred Trade Receivables") to an independent financing company for financing.
 Under the Agreement, the financing company has recourse right and the Group has the obligation to reimburse the financing company for loss of receivables if the specified customer has default payment.
-As the Group has not transferred the significant risks relating to these trade and bills receivables, it continues to recognise in full the carrying amount of the trade and bills receivables and has recognised the cash received on the transfer as secured borrowings (note 29).
-The original carrying value of the trade and bills receivables transferred under the Agreement that has not been settled as at 31 December 2019 amounted to RMB5,771,000 (2018: RMB5,771,000).
-Accordingly, the carrying amount of the assets that the Group continued to recognise as at 31 December 2019 amounted to RMB5,771,000 (2018: RMB5,771,000) and that of the associated liabilities as at 31 December 2019 amounted to RMB45,102,000 (2018: RMB51,287,000) was recorded as borrowings under note 29.
+As the Group has not transferred the significant risks relating to these trade and bills receivables, it continues to recognise in full the carrying amount of the trade and bills receivables and has recognised the cash receivables transferred under the Agreement that has not been settled as at 31 December 2020 amounted to RMB171,000 (2019: RMB5,771,000).
+Accordingly, the carrying amount of the assets that the Group continued to recognise as at 31 December 2020 amounted to RMB171,000 (2019: RMB5,771,000) and that of the associated liabilities as at 31 December 2020 amounted to RMB171,000 (2019: RMB5,102,000) was recorded as borrowings under note 29.